 Bloomfield is a very small town located in the state of Indiana.
 With a population of 2,302 people and just one neighborhood, Bloomfield is the 222nd largest community in Indiana.
-Bloomfield has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 The people who call Bloomfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bloomfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bloomfield include Irish, German, English, European, and Italian.
+Important ancestries of people in Bloomfield include Irish, German, English, European, and Polish.

 The most common language spoken in Bloomfield is English.
 Other important languages spoken here include Italian and Polish.